-Legislation City of Joondalup Local Planning Scheme No. 3.

-Planning and Development (Local Planning Schemes) Regulations and reflect community values.
+Legislation City of Joondalup Local Planning Scheme No. 3. - Planning Regulations Development (Local Planning Schemes)

-Objective Quality built outcomes.

-Strategic initiative Buildings and landscaping is suitable for the immediate environment regard to any of the City's policies that may apply to the particular development.
+- Key theme Quality Urban Environment. - Objective Quality built outcomes. - Strategic initiative Buildings and landscaping is suitable for the immediate environment and reflect community values. - Policy Not applicable.
+All decisions made under delegated authority have due regard to any of the City's policies that may apply to the particular development.